-Fiscal year 2018 saw the near completion of the new 40,335 square foot Liebman Science Center, which has an occupancy date set for August 2018.
+Fiscal year 2018 saw the near completion of the new 40,335 square foot Liebman Science Center.
 The new Liebman Science Center contains new science laboratories, cadaver lab, two 48 seat lecture rooms, geo-scene wall, outdoor classroom, compass rose, and a state of the art planetarium.
 Renovation of the vacated areas in A Building, due to departmental moves into the new science center, was approved.
-The renovation is expected to begin December 2018 and be completed in December 2019 and will include nursing classroom renovations in E Building.
+The renovation included nursing classroom renovations in E Building.
 Additionally, the College broke ground on a new \$1.1 million greenhouse slated for completion in Fall 2018.
 The Board also approved a switch from ground sourced well water to Crystal Lake municipal water.
 This was a major job that required installing a new water main to connect to the city water and installing a new pumphouse, which will cost \$756,116.
-The switch to city water is expected to occur in July 2018.
+The switch to city water occurred in July 2018.
 This project will provide the College with uninterrupted clean municipal water.